 So what happens when an uninsured motorist hits you?
 If you are injured, you need to seek immediate medical attention.
 The very first concern is your health and medical condition.

 Next, you need to figure out if you carry uninsured motorist coverage.
 And if you do, figure out if it applies.
-As you will see when you read below, this isn't always so simple.
-An experienced attorney should be consulted here.
+As you will see when you read below, this isn’t always so simple.
+A car accident attorney with uninsured/underinsured motorist case experience should be consulted here.

 Uninsured and Underinsured Motorist Coverage (UM/UIM) is insurance contained in your own auto policy that protects you from accidents involving drivers that don’t have insurance, or do not have enough.
 It also covers you when you are involved in a hit and run accident.

 All insurance companies in California must offer you UM/UIM coverage, unless you opt out in writing.
 So it is likely you have UM/UIM coverage unless you remember signing a paper stating you are opting out of the coverage.
 Hopefully you purchased high insurance limits because UM/UIM directly benefits you, your family and passengers.

 If the driver that caused your injures does not have insurance, that driver is considered uninsured.
 So you have two choices.
 Sue the driver directly and go after their personal assets.
 However, unless their policy accidentally lapsed, uninsured drivers usually do not have much in the way of assets to go after.
 So you must file a UM claim against your own policy.

 My clients get into underinsured situations often.
 If you are seriously injured in an accident, require surgery and significant rehabilitation, your case is worth quite a lot.
 Possibly six figures or even more.
 California requires minima insurance limits of $15,000/30,000.